 During my boyhood, my mother would serve lima beans to the family on a regular basis.
 She didn’t cook them every week as in “Sloppy Joe Wednesdays,” but they appeared often enough for me to develop a revulsion to the slimy things, which had the texture and taste of unflavored toothpaste.
 I used to moan about having to eat them not unlike Bush 41’s insistence that, as President of the United States, no one–not even his mother–could force him to eat broccoli.
 I’m not certain, but he may have stamped his foot when he said it.

 When lima beans were set out for dinner, I would do all I could not to eat them, including subterfuge.
 For instance, I was not beyond scooping them into my napkin and rolling the napkin into a tight-fisted ball, which I would dispose of as I brought my dish to the sink.
 This worked, or so I thought, until the night my mother confronted me about the “baseball” on my dish.

 Then one day something happened.
-I don’t know how or why, but the insight came to me that if I accepted lima beans instead of fighting them, dinner would be more enjoyable and life easier.
+I don’t know why, but the insight came to me that if I accepted lima beans instead of fighting them, dinner would be more enjoyable and life easier.
 This happened at a time when life was getting complicated.
 So, I accepted lima beans and developed the habit of eating them before anything else on my plate.
 That way, I was free to enjoy the pasta and meat with complete ease.
 I even convinced myself that this new approach would result in better grades and my face clearing up.